ArunFrey/arunfrey.github.io/research.markdown

 ### Work In Progress:

-_Assessing the Impact of Terrorism on In- and Out-Group Sentiment_.[[working paper]](https://github.com/ArunFrey/arunfrey.github.io/blob/master/assets/Paper2.pdf)
+_Getting under the Skin: the Impact of Terrorist Attacks on Native and Immigrant Sentiment_.[[working paper]](https://github.com/ArunFrey/arunfrey.github.io/blob/master/assets/nice-paper.pdf)

-_Following the Crowd: Surveying Protestors with Twitter Data_ (with Christopher Barrie).[[working paper]](https://github.com/ArunFrey/arunfrey.github.io/blob/master/assets/twitter-protest.pdf)
+_Faces in the Crowd: Surveying Protestors with Twitter Data_ (with Christopher Barrie).[[working paper]](https://github.com/ArunFrey/arunfrey.github.io/blob/master/assets/twitter-protest.pdf)

 _The Impact of Mass Shootings on Attitudes towards Gun Restrictions_ (with David Kirk).